 Introduction

-(The revise for the Introduction part have not started yet.)
+(The revision for the Introduction part have not started yet.)

 With the fast development of the mobile Internet, incresing people are using online take-out platforms.
 According to the report of Institute of Frontier Industry Research in 2016, the whole market of online take-out selling will reach at 118 billion yuan per year at the end of 2017.
 Meanwhile, the fast-growing Big Data technology and the Mobile Internet technology have exerted an increasingly powerful impact on traditional food markets (iiMedia Research, 2016).
 The growth trend of the O2O food market is inversable and it is easy to predict that the market will grow even faster in the following few years (iiMedia Research, 2017).
 Above all, take-out is becoming a part of urban citizens' life.